Waitress

 What was your biggest spill, drop, mishap on the job?
 (I was a server years ago, and I once dumped a whole tray of sodas on a family -- I was so apologetic that I ironically wound up getting my highest tip that month from them!)

-Asked by M Z H about 12 years ago
+Asked by M Z H over 12 years ago

 Every server spills at some point.
 It is an inevitable and part of the job.
 By far my worst would be when I dropped an entire cup of Pepsi on a girl that was mentally disabled.
 This startled her and she became VERY upset and it took a lot for her family to calm her down.
 They knew it was an accident and were very nice but I was BEYOND embarrassed and apologetic.